alcasinoroyale/alcasinoroyale.github.io/_posts/2019-12-29-creating_sorted_tables_in_angular.markdown

 }
 ```

-After we have created the game class, we can also start building the array of objects.
+After creating the game class, we can also start building an array of objects.
 This can be accomplished by creating a variable with the const keyword.
 This variable will act on the Game class so that we have access to the array of objects and display the game details inside the table.

 ```
 export const GAMES: Game[] = [